wmougharbel/ft_irc/Readme.md

     - `<password>`: Specify the password for the server.

 3. **Connect to the Server:**
-    - User `nc` (netcat) or an IRC client like HexChat to connect to the server.
+    - Use `nc` (netcat) or an IRC client like HexChat to connect to the server.

 4. **Enjoy our ft_irc!**